| | [p. 122] John S. Bak Suddenly Last Supper:

 the authors' last word on race relations in America.(16)

-Nathaniel Hawthorne's "Young Goodman Brown" is an excellent
+II Nathaniel Hawthorne's "Young Goodman Brown" is an excellent

 example of "black surrogacy," one which indirectly informs us